phongduong/my-portfolio/data/posts/run-tasks-simultaneously-in-gulpjs.md

 ---
 title: Run tasks simultaneously in Gulpjs
-description: "Gulpjs provide parallel function that helps you to run your tasks simultaneously "
 date: 2020-09-30T12:36:54.605Z
 tag: gulpjs
 ---

 To run your tasks simultaneously, you pass your private tasks to the `parallel` function.
 You can pass them as an array or just arguments.
 The order of tasks is not important.

 You export the `parallel` function as a public task and run it normally